sametz/chem-coding/guides/choosing_a_language.md

 {This will initially be a long document, but later it can be chunked into multiple .md files with links or a TOC}

-"What programming language should I learn" is a common question asked by people that are interested in programming, but don't know where to start.
+If you are interested in programming, but don't know where to start, answering the question "What programming language should I learn?" is the first obstacle to overcome.

 This is an (opinionated, non-authoritative) guide to help people answer that question for themselves.
 The author will try to make their personal opinions